Marrakech attractions — the best palaces, sights and monuments

-Upon leaving the Saadian Tombs, we walked through Marrakesh’s red city walls.
-It was another chance for us to learn more about the country’s history from Fouad, and of course to take more photos.
+Upon leaving the Saadian Tombs, we walked through Marrakech’s red city walls.
+It was another chance for us to learn more about the country’s history, and to also take more photos.

 Top tip: Wear comfortable walking shoes.
 At this point in the tour, the walk from the Saadian Tombs to Bahia Palace was slightly longer.
 We also walked through a busy street market, with some uneven surfaces in the road.

 After a welcome stop for lunch, we continued to the final place on the tour.
-By this point, Fouad had said his farewell, and Issam took the group to Majorelle Gardens.
+By this point, Fouad had said his goodbyes and Issam took the group to Majorelle Gardens.

 “Walking into this 12-acre botanical garden, it’s hard not to be immediately captivated by the scene.”